simplistix/mailinglogger/readme.txt

        - Added support for configuration in both Zope 3 and Zope 2.

+       - Added support for disutils installation and for egg distribution.

      2.5.0

        - Added compatability for Zope 2.8.x+ at the expense of now